TestCase

 }

-# Run testing methods
+# Run test methods

 (new NextTest)->run();